 Most people already have a plunger at home, so this can be an easy one to try.
 The idea is to plunge the dent like you would a sink drain.
 Start by adding a little bit of water to the plunger and the dented area so they will suction together better.
 Place the plunger in the center of the dent, then start plunging like a sink.
 After a few seconds of this, the dent should pop out.
 If the dent isn’t pulled out or there is paint damage where the dent is, visit a website like www.alanbyercollision.com to get help.

 Boiling water is another common method, but it works best on plastic components that might be dented.
 Simply pour boiling water over the dent to make it more pliable.
 Then, reach behind the dent to push it out.
 If it’s not possible to reach behind the dent, use the boiling water to soften the plastic slightly, then try the plunger method.
 Combined, they should be able to get most dents out of cars.

 Use a Hairdryer and Compressed Air

 A hairdryer and compressed air can be used to remove most dents.
 Start by heating the dented area with the hairdryer for at least a couple of minutes so the plastic becomes softer and easier to adjust.
 Then, spray the area with compressed air for up to a minute.
+The compressed air uses air cannon.
 The dent should pop out.
 If the plastic is not pliable enough, use the hairdryer a minute or two longer to ensure the dent will pop out when the compressed air is used.

 Use a Specialty Tool